vadolasi/refluxo-engine/docs/guides/dynamic-schemas.md

+---
+description: When building a platform on top of the Refluxo engine, you might want to store your `NodeDefinition` schemas (`input` and `output`) in an external source, like a database.
+Typically, these would be stored in a standard format like **JSON Schema**.
+---
 # Dynamic Schemas from External Sources

 When building a platform on top of the Refluxo engine, you might want to store your `NodeDefinition` schemas (`input` and `output`) in an external source, like a database.
 Typically, these would be stored in a standard format like **JSON Schema**.